PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/README.md

 ## Overview

-The **Real Time Multimodal Emotion,Age and Gender Predictor** is a machine-learning-powered web application that performs real-time analysis of facial and audio inputs.
+The **Real-Time Multimodal Emotion, Age and Gender Predictor** is a machine-learning-powered web application that performs real-time analysis of facial and audio inputs.
 It is capable of:

-1. Detecting facial emotions such as happiness, sadness, and anger from live webcam feeds.
+1. Detecting facial emotions like happiness, sadness, and anger from live webcam feeds.
-2. Predicting a person’s age and gender from facial images.
+2. Predicting a person's age and gender from facial images.
 3. Recognizing emotions from speech inputs using audio data.

 The application combines multiple machine learning models to provide seamless and accurate predictions via an interactive and responsive web interface.